-- a.
-Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets, if any. - b.
-Restricted net position Consists of assets and deferred outflows of resources less liabilities and deferred inflow of resources (net position) with constraints placed on the use either by (1) external groups such as creditors, grantors, contributions or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - c.
-Unrestricted net position All other net position that does not meet the definition of "restricted" or "net investment in capital assets."
+a.
+Net investment in capital assets - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction or improvement of those assets, if any.
+As of December 31, 2020, the District had no outstanding borrowings.

-I. Equity (Continued)
+k.
+Fund Equity (Continued)

-Government-wide Statements (Continued)
+Government-wide Statements: (Continued)